Mishkanian/PyBer_Analysis/README.md

 ![pie_chart_fares](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig5.png)

 ### Suburban Cities
 When compared to the Urban and Rural markets, the performance of Suburban cities is balanced and sustainable.
 Interestingly, the average Suburban fare is only $6.44 higher than in Urban cities, but the average driver fare is $22.93 higher than in Urban cities.
 There is a healthy balance of 490 drivers and 625 rides, which maintains a high average fare per driver.
-In all metrics analyzed, Suburban cities consistently are second place.
+In all metrics analyzed, Suburban cities are consistently ranked second place.

 ### Rural Cities